 |Disordered heat dissemination||Anticholinergics, dehydration, heatstroke, neuroleptic malignant syndrome|

 |Hypothalamic||Encephalitis, granulomatous disease (sarcoid and tuberculosis [TB]), neuroleptic malignant syndrome, thrombotic disease, trauma, tumors|

 |Infections||Bacteremia, catheter-related infections, central nervous system infections, Clostridium difficile–associated diarrhea, fungal infections, parasitic infections, pneumonia, postoperative fever, septic thrombophlebitis, sinusitis, surgical site infections, urinary tract infection, viremia|

 The average body temperature set point is 37.0°C (98.6°F) and may vary by 0.5–1.0°C according to time of day or hormonal milieu: it is highest at 6:00 am and for women at the time of ovulation.
 Fever is defined in multiple ways.
 It is an isolated core body temperature >38.0°C (100.4°F) or two consecutive elevations of greater than 38.3°C. In neutropenic patients, fever may be defined as a single temperature greater than 38.3°F (101.0°F) or greater than 38.0°C (100.4°F) for 60 minutes.
 The American College of Critical Care Medicine and the Infectious Diseases Society of America (ACCM/IDSA) define a fever as a rise in body temperature greater than 38.3°C (101°F) and recommend any new fever be investigated.1 However, in immunocompromised or elderly individuals, a lower cutoff may be appropriate, as these patients may not be able to mount substantial febrile responses.
-Additionally, the fever response may ...
+Additionally, the fever ...